J0rgeSerran0/Blog-Net-PI/README.md

 # Blog-Net-PI
-Some calculations of the PI number in C#
+Source code with the calculation of PI in C# using (3 different ways):

+* Infinite Series
+With Nilakantha series
+With Gregory-Leibniz series

+* Limit